Disclosure of information based on TCFD Recommendations

 Declining profit due to the impact on raw material production/cost caused by climate changes |

-High | High | Long | ■Active use of raw materials with good price and quality advantage Animal Feed : To diversify the risk of material procurement and price fluctuation for animal feed, we will import from various countries, and actively use domestic raw materials as alternatives to imported materials, such as feed rice whose production is increasing in recent years.
-Aquatic Feed: We will conduct R&D on low fish meal and fish meal-free feeds to promote switching of materials.
-We will also build a system to respond flexibly by enhancing collaboration with fish meal producers in and outside Japan, while monitoring the supply condition of producers. ■Appropriate price revision Animal Feed : Continue quarterly revision of the sales prices to an appropriate level Aquatic Feed: Sales prices will be revised to reflect changes in raw material cost, though not regularly. |
+High | High | Long | ■Active use of raw materials with price and quality advantages (advantageous raw materials) Animal Feed : To diversify the risk of material procurement and price fluctuation for animal feed, we will import from various countries, and actively use domestic raw materials as alternatives to imported materials, such as feed rice whose production is increasing in recent years Aquatic Feed: We will conduct R&D on low fish meal and fish meal-free feeds to promote switching of materials.
+We will also build a system to respond flexibly by enhancing collaboration with fish meal producers in and outside Japan, while monitoring the supply condition of producers ■Appropriate price revision Animal Feed : Continue quarterly revision of the sales prices to an appropriate level Aquatic Feed: Sales prices will be revised to reflect changes in raw material cost, though not regularly |

 ||

-Opportunities | efficiency Resource |
+Opportunities | Efficiency Resource |

 Reduce energy consumption by efficient production based on IoT technology |